Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the

+\cref{tab:flip_summary_main} shows that sign flips are common.
+But what do these flips really mean in practice?
+And are they merely an artifact of noise or instead a structural phenomenon?
+As is often the case in studying complex machine learning models, studying linear regression provides a tractable proxy problem.
+In the present study, linear regression is also of direct interest since the OBD (with linear regression) is widely used in practice.
+So, for the rest of the paper, we focus on \cref{eq:OB_H_Counterfactual,eq:OB_K_Counterfactual} with linear regression (i.e., the OBD instead of NOBD).
+To start answering our questions, we examine one particular data subset leading to a significant sign flip for linear regression in \cref{tab:flip_summary_main}.
+We will see what it means for sign flips to change meaningful conclusions and also see that flips have a natural structural interpretation.

+The particular data subset we consider covers patients with an elevated heart rate.
 Medical practitioners often look at moderate elevations in heart rate as a first indication of stress, infection, or concerning changes in blood flow and circulation.
-In the present example, we restrict our analysis to patients whose admission heart rate lies between the $50$th and $75$th percentiles.
+In the present example, we consider patients whose admission heart rate lies between the $50$th and $75$th percentiles.
 This patient set, which we refer to as HR quartile two, reflects a clinical presentation in which the heart rate is elevated but not extreme.